shamo1/Blood-Donation/README.md

 # Blood Donation App

-## Blood Doantion is an android app where user can Recieve blood, Donate blood track nearby user for blood donation.
+## Blood Donation is an android app where user can recive blood, Donate blood track nearby user for blood donation.

 > Technologies used
  **Languages_Used**